-The Department of Communication Studies offers many kinds of events, most free and open to the public.
+The Department of Communication and Media offers many kinds of events, most free and open to the public.
 We organize and sponsor numerous lectures, workshops and conferences over the course of the academic year.
 Our programming covers a wide range of topics and features presenters from diverse disciplines and is designed to foster an understanding of the mass media and emerging media.

 Ethics and Politics of AI: Data Violence: Discourse and Justice in a Datafied World